The Keys of the Kingdom (film): Production

 David O. Selznick originally purchased the screen rights to A. J. Cronin's novel, intending to produce the film for United Artists.
 However, by 1943, Selznick dissolved his independent production studio, Selznick International Pictures, and the rights were acquired by Twentieth Century-Fox.
 Several actors were considered for the role of Father Chisholm, which included Spencer Tracy, Orson Welles, Edward G. Robinson, Gene Kelly, and Henry Fonda.
 However, the part went to Gregory Peck.

-At Fox, Nunnally Johnson had written a script adaptation and was intended to supervise the production, but he left to join William Goetz's independent studio International Company.
+At Twentieth Century-Fox, Nunnally Johnson had written a script adaptation and was intended to supervise the production, but he left to join William Goetz's independent studio International Company.
 Joseph L. Mankiewicz, who had left Metro-Goldwyn-Mayer (MGM) and became contracted to Fox, took over as producer.
 He then substantially rewrote Johnson's script.
 Meanwhile, Alfred Hitchcock had expressed interest in directing the project, but opted instead to direct Lifeboat (1944).

 Ingrid Bergman was the studio's first choice for the part of Mother Maria-Veronica.
 In February 1944, the Catholic publication The Tidings reported Geraldine Fitzgerald and Mankiewicz's wife Rose Stradner had tested for the role.
 Stradner later told the publication the character reminded her of one of the nuns she had known at the Sacred Heart Convent in her native Vienna: "The character of Maria-Veronica reminded me strongly of her.
 She was in fact, just the same woman; strong-willed, unfliching in her faith, richly educated and of fine family lineage."

 When Bergman became available, Darryl F. Zanuck instead offered Stradner a two-picture contract with the studio, as he felt Bergman's box office appeal would compensate for Peck, who was then an unknown actor.
 Mankiewicz personally pleaded to Zanuck to keep Stradner in the role, to which Zanuck complied.